microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ```

 ### -Id
-The object ID of the workspace to update.
+The ID of the workspace to update.

 ```yaml
 Type: Guid